galaxyproject/training-material/topics/cancer-analysis/tutorials/genome-browser/tutorial.md

 To view alignment files in a genome browser, you usually provide the BAM file, along with an *index* file, which allows the tools to quickly navigate the usually very large alignment files.
 However, in our case, Galaxy automatically creates the index file whenever you upload a BAM file, and will supply it to the tools that need it behind the scenes.

-TODO: note about test data we are using, scaled down for tutorial reasons
+TODO: note about test data we are using, scaled down for tutorial reasons, fact that it's paired-end data